danwing/metadata/draft-rw-flow-metadata.md

 If the video is encoded with variable bit rate, the bitrate cannot exceed the indicated bitrate.

-The bitrate is calculated over each second.
-This means the packets can arrive at the start of a second, as near as possible behind each other, and the remaining portion of that second could have no packets transmitted.
+The nominal bitrate is calculated over each second, whereas the burst bitrate is calculated over the signaled interval (burst-duration).
+For either measurement, packets can arrive at the start of a second, as near as possible behind each other, and the remaining portion of that second could have no packets transmitted.

 ### Host Treatment